jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/virtual-weather-station-enabled-with-restful-apis.md

 is a simple configurable service to mock out RESTful API or SOAP web-services.
 This online service allows you to quickly define REST API or SOAP endpoints and have them return JSON or XML data.

-I have considered purchasing or building my own home weather station.
-I would make it part of my larger plan to instrument my home for automation and monitoring.
-A some of the most sophisticated weather stations would have

-* **Anemometer** is a device for measuring wind speed.
-* **Wind vane** is a device that measures the direction of the wind.
-* **Thermometer** is a device that measures temperature.
-* **Hygrometer** is a device that measures relative humidity.
-* **Barometer** is an instrument used to measure atmospheric pressure.
-* **Rain gauge** is a device that measures liquid precipitation (rain), as opposed to solid precipitation (snow gauge) over a set period of time.
-* **Solar radiation** sensor measures solar energy from the sun.
-* **Ultraviolet sensor** (UV sensor) is a device that measures UV light from the Sun.
-* **Leaf wetness sensor** detects the presence of surface moisture and is measured between 0 (dry) and 15 (saturated).
-* **Soil moisture** sensor measures the quantity of water contained in a material, such as soil on a volumetric or gravimetric basis.
-* **Soil temperature** sensor measures the temperature of the soil

-So potential there are many expensive sensors, then of course their is the user interface, the installation, and continuing maintenance of the station.
-Frankly, I'm not prepared to make this commitment.
-I would like the data, but the cost and labor I would like to avoid.

-My solution to this will be a vertual weather station.
-No hardware mounted to my house, just a Raspberry Pi making use of published API to get my local weather.
-The vertual weather station will itself be API emabled so that you can quere for realtime status, hsitoral data, and support mutiple thypes of user interfaces
-(e.g. web page, mobile app, or even a repurposed old Kindle).

 # Solar Powered Weather Station
 * [Solar Powered Weather Station](https://hackaday.io/project/19324-weather-station)